Sweeney Todd: The Demon Barber of Fleet Street: Background

 When it came to casting, Sondheim thought stage veteran Angela Lansbury would add some needed comedy to the grim tale as the lunatic Cockney shopkeeper, but Lansbury needed to be convinced.
-She was a star and, as she pointed out to Sondheim, "Your show is not called 'Nellie Lovett', it's called 'Sweeney Todd'.
+She was a star and, as she pointed out to Sondheim, "Your show is not called Nellie Lovett, it's called Sweeney Todd.
 And I'm the second banana."
-To convince her, Sondheim "auditioned," writing a couple of songs for her, including the macabre patter song, "A Little Priest."
-And he gave her the key to the character, saying "I want Mrs. Lovett to have a music hall character."
-Lansbury, who had grown up in British music hall, immediately got it.
+To convince her, Sondheim "auditioned", writing a couple of songs for her, including the macabre patter song, "A Little Priest".
+And he gave her the key to the character, saying, "I want Mrs. Lovett to have a music hall character."
+Lansbury, who had grown up in British music halls, immediately got it.
 "Not just music hall ... but dotty music hall", as she put it.
 After she was formally confirmed in the role, she relished the opportunity, saying that she loved "the extraordinary wit and intelligence of [Sondheim's] lyrics."

 Canadian actor and singer Len Cariou was Sondheim's personal choice to play the tortured barber.
 In preparation for the role, Cariou (who was studying with a voice teacher at the time) asked Sondheim what kind of range he needed to have in the role.
 Cariou told him he was prepared to give Sondheim a couple of octaves to deal with, and Sondheim immediately replied, "That would be more than sufficient."

 With Prince absorbed in staging the mammoth production, Lansbury and Cariou were left largely to their own when it came to developing their characters.
 They worked together on all their scenes, both of them creative actors who were experienced in giving intense performances.
 "That cuckoo style of playing Mrs. Lovett, that was pretty much Angela ...
 She invented that character", Cariou said.
 She recalled, "I just ran with it.
 The wide-openness of my portrayal had to do with my sink or swim attitude toward it.
 I just figured hell, I've done everything else on Broadway, I might as well go with Mrs. Lovett."

 It is said that on opening night Harold Clurman, the doyen of American theatre critics, rushed up to Schuyler Chapin, former general manager of the Metropolitan Opera, demanding to know why he had not put it on at the Met.
 To which Chapin replied: "I would have put it on like a shot if I'd had the opportunity.
 There would have been screams and yells but I wouldn't have given a damn.
 Because it is an opera.
 A modern American opera."